Are you thinking about moving to Denver?

 - Some of the top weekend vacation destinations are located within a few hours of Denver.

-- The temperature can rise or fall by 40 degrees in a day due to the altitude.
+- The temperature can rise or fall by 40 degrees in a day due to the altitude, so always dress in layers.

 - Since the air is thinner, there are lower levels of oxygen, which can take a toll on your body if you’re not used to it or have an ongoing medical condition.

-- The air is really dry, which can dehydrate your body if you’re not drinking enough water.
-Make sure to drink more water than you normally would.
+- The air is dry, which can dehydrate your body if you’re not drinking enough water.
+Make sure to drink more water than you normally would, and always have chap-stick handy.

 - Make sure to get enough sleep if the altitude makes you feel drowsy.

 One difference between Denver and other large cities is the amount of weekend traffic headed out of the city toward the mountains.
-Ski traffic is something you’ll want to account for if you move here since Denver is situated 75 miles or so from world-renowned ski resorts.
-Expect heavy traffic on Friday and Saturday in the winter.
+Ski traffic is something you’ll want to account for if you move here since Denver is situated 75 miles or so from dozens of world-renowned ski resorts.
+Expect heavy traffic on Friday evenings and Saturday mornings in the winter.
+Making your way along the I-70 corridor into ski country can be a quick 1.5-hour drive or a slow 6+ hour crawl, depending on the season, the day of the week and the time of day.

 But that isn’t the only time you’ll run into traffic in Denver.
 Since the city exploded with growth in the past decade, traffic within the metro can get congested too.
-Luckily, Denver is geographically small so getting to and from hot spots shouldn’t take too long during non-rush hour times.
-Also, if you live and work in the downtown area, biking in Denver is a viable alternative to sitting in rush hour.
+Luckily, Denver is geographically small so getting to and from anywhere should take about 20-minutes during non-rush hour periods.
+Also, if you live and work in the downtown area, biking and various scooter options are a viable way to commute.

 Tips for Getting Around:

-- Be careful of where you park because the sides of the street change to accommodate street sweeping.
+- Be careful where you park.
+Many side streets have restricted days to accommodate street sweeping.

-- Consider a car with four-wheel drive or one that can handle more rugged roadways.
+- Consider getting a car with four-wheel drive or one that can handle more rugged mountain driving and varied weather conditions.

 - Denver is a highly bike-friendly city.
 It’s estimated that between 6-7% of downtown employees commute to work by bike.